 Most commonly grown for its beautiful, tall spires of blue blooms, delphinium has long been planted in perennial gardens.
-These elegant plants add a beautiful vertical element.
-Since some varieties can grow up to 6 feet tall, plant these at the back of a garden border.
+These elegant plants add a strong vertical element.
+Because some varieties can grow up to 6 feet tall, plant these at the back of a garden border.
 If blue isn’t your color, you can choose a delphinium in a few other colors, too!

 Delphiniums are sought after and planted for their blue flowers, which are rare to find in other plants.
 These beautiful blues can come in a variety of shades and forms.
 Many feature a white center, which adds a bright contrast to the deep, rich blue.
 Most delphiniums are in the blue and purple range, but they can also be found in pinks and reds.
 There are some stunning coral-colored varieties, and even some rare ones in yellow.
 These plants have attractive foliage in a pleasing green, with palm-shaped leaves like a fern.